Universal Algebra in UniMath: Surveying the code

-Our code is freely accessible from \url{https://github.com/amato-gianluca/UniMath} and it has already been submitted for inclusion in the official UniMath repository.
-The revision discussed in this paper is tagged as \href{https://github.com/amato-gianluca/UniMath/tree/ITP2021}{\texttt{ITP2021}}.
-Our implementation consists of the files in the directories \begin{itemize} \item \verb|UniMath/Algebra/Universal_Algebra| for the basics of Universal Algebra (together with auxiliary definitions and results), and \item \verb|UniMath/CategoryTheory/categories/Universal_Algebra| for the categories of algebras and equational algebras over a signature. \end{itemize} In order to help readers to browse our library, we summarise the dependencies between the files by the diagram in Figure~\ref{fig:graph_modules} -- where an arrow pointing to a node indicate the dependency of the target from the source.
+In order to help readers to browse our library, we summarise the dependencies between the files by the diagram in Figure~\ref{fig:graph_modules} -- where an arrow pointing to a node indicate the dependency of the target from the source.